 Sewing machine parts may look complicated, but it’s really easy to understand what their functions are.
 Here’s a list of these parts and what they are used for.

-Basic Sewing Machine Parts And Its Functions
+Basic Sewing Machine Parts and Its Functions

 1. Presser Foot

-What the presser foot does is it presses and holds the fabric down the feed dog.
-In simple words, this gives stability while you sew.
+The presser foot presses and holds the fabric down the feed dog.
+This gives stability while you sew.
 There should be a lever in your machine that will serve as its control.

 2. Feed Dogs

 What it does is as it goes up, it grabs the fabric and pushes it back.
 You may need to configure this often since you also need to lower the teeth down when you are sewing buttons.

 Of course, every part is essential but without this, there won’t be a “catalyst.”
 Just make sure that it is screwed tightly so it won’t loosen up during the sewing process.

-4. Bobbin Winder
+8. Bobbin Winder

 Normally, this is located at the top-right corner of your sewing machine.
 It does exactly what it’s called which is to wind the thread to the bobbin.

-5. Spool Holder
+11. Spool Holder